b-bayrak/Twin_XAI/README.md

-This repository provides reproducible benchmarking experiments of 'Do We Support Black-Box Decision: A CBR Approach for Explaining Black-Box Models' paper and open-source implementation of the proposed approach and evaluation metric.
+This repository provides reproducible benchmarking experiments of A Twin XCBR System Using Supportive and Contrastive Explanations' paper and open-source implementation of the proposed approach and evaluation metric.

 ## Instructions to run the contribution
 First clone the repository and then follow the instructions below